segmentio/eslint-config/Readme.md

 }
 ```

-If your project is an integration worker, your `.eslintrc` might look something like this:
+If your project is a Node project, your `.eslintrc` might look something like this:

 ```json
 {